How to setup the Linksys Wireless-N Camera with Cloud recording

 Save these so we can add them to your camera later.

-Step four: Go to you camera and start cloud recording
+Step 4: Go to you camera and start cloud recording

 Go back to your camera’s Network Access page.
 This camera does not support constant recording to FTP which is a shame but you can have it send clips when motion is detected.
 Choose setup>motion detection then copy and paste in your FTP credentials, Make sure the motion detection box is checked and the mode is set to passive.
 Set the port to 21.
 Change the precapture to 4, the post capture to 5, and the interval to one.